IBM/sustainability-reference-architecture/docs/index.md

 If you are an IBM customer or business partner, you can try out *IBM IT Architect Assistant* to make a copy of the architecture and modify it to support your specific goals.

-If you are new to *IBM IT Architect Assistant* and would like to try it out, send an email to cogarch@us.ibm.com with the subject line of "Request IIAA access", along with your name, company name, and purpose of the request.
+If you are new to *IBM IT Architect Assistant* and would like to try it out, you can register for access by going to https://it.architect-assistant.ibm.com/register/.

 <div style="text-align: left">This architecture can be viewed and modified in
-    <a href="https://it.architect-assistant.ibm.com/architectures/Social/arch_S1d3hhra3">IBM IT Architect Assistant</a>.
+    <a href="https://it.architect-assistant.ibm.com/architectures/Social/arch_FSRvrswjs">IBM IT Architect Assistant</a>.
 </div>

 For more information or if you have any questions, you can also reach us at cogarch@us.ibm.com.